-Under the 2015 expansion of pledged resources, all taxes on oil companies' gross earnings and a designated portion of the statewide sales tax are now deposited directly to the STF and pledged to bondholders; the sales tax deposit has been phased in through fiscal 2018.
+Under the 2015 expansion of pledged resources, all taxes on oil companies' gross earnings and a designated portion of the statewide sales tax are now deposited directly to the STF and pledged to bondholders; the sales tax deposit was phased in through fiscal 2018.
 The inclusion of sales taxes in pledged revenues broadened the base of economic activity from which collections derive beyond transportation while tying future trends more closely to underlying state economic performance.
 Oil company tax collections are correlated to broader energy market trends, which exposes the STF to more heightened cyclicality, in Fitch's view.

-The legislature enacted several adjustments to the STF in its June 2017 special session, the most extensive of which is the five-year phase-in, beginning in fiscal 2021, of new motor vehicle sales taxes deposited to the STF.
-The state estimates a beginning net \$59.5 million addition to the STF in fiscal 2021, escalating over the phase-in period.
+The 2018 legislature accelerated by two years the five-year phase-in of the sales tax on motor vehicle purchases at dealerships deposited to the STF, which had been agreed to in a 2017 special session, and changed the rate of the deposits to the fund.
+The phase-in began in fiscal 2019, from the earlier fiscal 2021, and will reach 100% in fiscal 2023.
+The state estimates a beginning \$29 million addition to the STF in fiscal 2019, escalating over the phase-in period to \$368 million in fiscal 2023.
 In 2017, the legislature also referred a constitutional amendment for voter consideration in November 2018 that would ensure that all monies once deposited to the STF are solely applied to transportation purposes, including debt repayment.
 The legislature would retain the ability to adjust rates and revenue allocations prior to pledged revenues deposit to the STF.